There is a variety of cutting-edge technology, equipment, instrumentation and other resources available to researchers at West Virginia University.

-The Research Computing unit of Information Technology Services is dedicated to supporting, enabling, and advancing computational research at WVU.
-Research Computing provides cost-effective access to centrally managed high-performance computing (HPC), storage and virtualization services; high-speed networking via a science DMZ called Research Exchange (REX); and assistance to the WVU research community in the areas of computational science.
+Cost-effective access to centrally managed high-performance computing (HPC), storage and virtualization; high-speed networking; and assistance to the WVU research community in the areas of computational science.

-WVU Shared Research Facilities provide researchers with the opportunity to use cutting-edge instrumentation.
 SRF is open to all researchers, including WVU faculty, postdocs, and grad students.
-SRF oversees four primary areas of research designed to help researchers pursue interdisciplinary work on nanoscience, engineering, materials science, forensics, medicine and similar disciplines.
+SRF oversees four primary areas of research: nanoscience, engineering, materials science, forensics, and medicine.

-Located in the Department of Chemistry, the NMR Facility at WVU is available to students, staff, post-doctoral fellows, and faculty.
-It includes three superconducting NMR spectrometers: one UnityINOVA 600 MHz (Varian), and two JEOL 270 MHz Eclipse.
+Available to students, staff, post-doctoral fellows, and faculty.
+It includes three superconducting NMR spectrometers: one UnityINOVA 600 MHz (Varian), and two JEOL 270 MHz Eclipses.